Sean1708/reFILE/README.rst

 -i, --confirm           prompt for confirmation before renaming or
                             deleting any files
--f, --force             never prompt for confirmation -m DIR, --moveto=DIR    move files into directory DIR
+-f, --force             never prompt for confirmation -m DIR, --moveto=DIR    move file into directory dir

 The only local options are for help on a specific command.